seratch/deno-slack-data-mapper/README.md

     attributes: {
       "id": "2",
       "title": "Project ideas",
-      "question":
-        "Can you share interesting ideas for our future growth?
-Any crazy ideas are welcomed!", "maxParticipants": 150,
+      "questions": ["Can you share interesting ideas for our future growth?
+Any crazy ideas are welcomed!"], "maxParticipants": 150,
     },
   });